LovetheFrogs/PyCircTools/README.md

 - **set_input(int _num_, bool _value_):**
 Sets the input _'num'_ to the truth value _'value'_.
 Both of them are passed as parameters to the method.
 - **add_input():**
-Adds a new input to the gate, wich defaults to False and updates both output and numOfInputs.
+Adds a new input to the gate, which defaults to False and updates both output and numOfInputs.
 - **remove_input():**
 Removes the last input and updates both output and numOfInputs.
 <a name="xor-calculate-output"></a>
 - **__calculate_output():**
-Private method wich calculates the output of the gate.
+Private method which calculates the output of the gate.
 This output is
 ```
 [(input_n and not(input_n+1)) or (not(input_n) and input_n+1)]
 ```
-for all of the inputs of the gate.
+for all the inputs of the gate.

 <a name="nor-gate"></a>
 ### NOR gate

-The **NOR gate** is a logic gate wich can take two or more inputs.
-Its output is True only when all of the inputs are False.
+The **NOR gate** is a logic gate which can take two or more inputs.
+Its output is True only when all the inputs are False.
 If any of the inputs is True, the output will be False.
 In other words, its output is calculated by negating the disjunction of all inputs of the gate.
 Below you can find the NOR gate truth table.

 <p align="center"><img src="https://user-images.githubusercontent.com/102818341/174819379-e17db12b-5324-4145-be96-d4699ed8a03f.png" alt="NOR gate"></p>